 - 12 inches or more of snow predicted

 - The Manager of Denver Public Works recommends this program to the Mayor when necessary.

 Resources utilized and what they do:

-- 90 pieces of City-owned equipment will be deployed each shift; “equipment” refers to the 4x4 pick up trucks with plows on them (residential plows) and other pieces of heavy equipment used to address side streets.
+- 96 pieces of City-owned equipment will be deployed each shift; “equipment” refers to the 4x4 pick up trucks with plows on them (residential plows).

 - Deploy to simultaneously clear side streets throughout the City.

-- Over 275 employees from Public Works and Parks & Recreation operate the residential plows after completing a four-hour training course; a special driver’s license is not required to operate a residential plow.
+- More than 250 employees from Public Works and Parks & Recreation operate the residential plows after completing a four-hour training course; a special driver’s license is not required to operate a residential plow.